 A look back to 2017 when Independent Chair at Citycare, & former Secretary of State and MP for Hull West and Hessle, Alan Johnson, wrote an inspiring letter to his younger self.

 Earn your stripes, have credibility and earn respect!

 An insight into female leadership in a changing world from Jane Atkinson, Executive Director Engineering and Automation at Bilfinger UK.

-We have created some YTN member banners for you to download and use in your email signature:
+Banners for you to download and use in your email signature: